zalando/tailor/README.md

 ### Fragment server

 A fragment is an http(s) server that renders only the part of the page and sets `Link` header to provide urls to CSS and JavaScript resources.
-Check `example/fragment.js` for the draft implementation.
+Check [`examples/basic-css-and-js/index.js`](https://github.com/zalando/tailor/blob/master/examples/basic-css-and-js/index.js) for a draft implementation.

 A JavaScript of the fragment is an AMD module, that exports an `init` function, that will be called with DOM element of the fragment as an argument.